Documentation

 Secure50% (12.5%)

-The project utilizes a serverless-based tech stack:
+The project uses a serverless-based tech stack:

 • Framework & Runtime: React and React Router as a full-stack framework on the Node.js runtime.
 (React, React Router)